paloblanco/digital-game-design-brownie/index.md

 **Computers** are used to make the *code* for a game.
 A *programmer* tells the computer how characters will behave, what happens when someone pushes buttons, and how you win or lose.

 PICTURE OF COMPUTER AND PROGRAM
+USE CODE FROM THIS GAME!

+Games need lots of other things too! **Artists** will draw backgrounds and use special computer programs to make models that appear in games. **Musicians** can use computers or their own instruments to make the sounds in games. **Designers** figure out how a game is played - what are the rules, what can you do, and how do you win!

+PICTURES OF THESE THINGS

 ### 3. Plan your own game!